 CBD water is a combination of water and cannabidiol (CBD).
 In fact, it would be more accurate to describe it as “CBD-infused water”.
 We all know that water is everywhere.
 Water makes up approximately 60% of the human body and over 70% of the earth’s surface.

 Water has also become a common option in the beverage aisle.
 In the United States, consumers buy more water than any other bottled beverage.
 In 2016 alone, sales within the domestic bottled water industry exceeded $16 billion!

 Despite being a much newer product, CBD is also enjoying a period of explosive growth.
 In 2018 the domestic CBD market was estimated at an impressive $390 million.
 By the year 2022, even the most conservative estimates predict that it will grow 3 times larger and reach $1.3 billion.

-So what exactly is CBD?
+So what exactly is CBD in relation to nutrients in the body?
 It is an extract of industrial hemp (a legal form of the cannabis plant that contains naturally high CBD levels).
 CBD (Cannabidiol) belongs to a group of compounds known as cannabinoids.
 These cannabinoids can be broken down into two basic types: